-Our hope is that these studies will help researchers hope to find new ways to detect, treat, and even prevent or cure disease.
+Our hope is that these studies will help researchers find new ways to detect, treat, and even prevent or cure disease.

 This is a research program so the primary benefit is to help researchers understand how differences among people, such as in their genetic information, affect health, and risk of disease.
 When we analyze your sample, we may learn something that is medically relevant for you.
-If we believe that the information is of medical importance, we will ask your permission to share this information with you.
+If you signed a Biobank consent form before September 2019, we will ask your permission to share medically relevant information with you using a second consent form.
+If you signed a Biobank consent form after September 2019, you have already given us permission to share medically relevant information with you.
 We cannot guarantee that we will find such information to give to you.
 In the future, we also hope to be able to return information on your genetic ancestry, if you want it.

 You will not receive payment for being part of this research study and you will not have to pay anything to be in this study.
 You and your insurance will not be billed for donating a sample to the Biobank.

 We take a blood sample from you so that we can extract the DNA (deoxyribonucleic acid) from it.
 DNA is how people store information we inherit from our parents; that information directs how we grow and develop.
 The DNA information is contained in pieces, called genes.
 We analyze the DNA to understand how peoples’ genetic information differs.
 We also store some of the sample for future research.
 We hope to make new discoveries that will improve our understanding of disease and lead to new diagnoses and treatments.

 There are three ways we could collect a blood sample from you.
 We may use a leftover sample from a clinical test, we may take additional tubes when your physician orders a clinical test, or we may ask you for research specific samples.